 - Coats should not be worn in lessons – where possible they should be left in the Sixth Form Common Room.

-Whilst the vast majority of students do adhere to these expectations already if there is an instance where the dress code is broken the student will be asked to go home and get changed.
+Whilst the vast majority of students do adhere to these expectations already if there is an instance where the dress code is broken the student will be initially warned.
+If, however, this happens again they will be asked to go home and get changed.
 We hope this situation does not arise as we do not want any student to miss any lessons during this very important time.